geezaRawsthorn/lanyon/_posts/2018-7-3-REQUIRED-READING.md

 ## Layer 4 load balancing
 ![_config.yml]({{ site.baseurl }}/Screen Shot 2018-07-04 at 14.57.49.png)
+Simple load balancing.
+Bases on IP and Port range.
 ## Layer 7 load balancing
 ![_config.yml]({{ site.baseurl }}/Screen Shot 2018-07-04 at 14.58.08.png)
+More advanced Load balancing.
+Based on the content of the user request.